A heuristic for the non-unicost set covering problem using local branching: Conclusions

 \section{Conclusions}

-In this paper we have presented an optimisation based approach to neighbourhood search.
-This approach completely eliminated the need to define a problem specific search neighbourhood for any particular (zero-one) optimisation problem by incorporating a generalised Hamming distance neighbourhood into the problem.
-An appropriate neighbourhood search procedure based upon this Hamming distance neighbourhood was presented.
-As far as we are aware such an approach has not been presented previously in the literature.
+In this paper we have presented a heuristic for the non-unicost set covering problem using local branching.
+Local branching eliminates the need to define a problem specific search neighbourhood for any particular (zero-one) optimisation problem.
+It does this by incorporating a generalised Hamming distance neighbourhood into the problem, and this leads naturally to an appropriate neighbourhood search procedure.

 We applied our approach to the non-unicost set covering problem and presented computational results for 65 test problems that have been widely considered in the literature.
-Our results indicated that our optimisation based approach to neighbourhood search is very competitive in terms of solution quality with other approaches from the literature.
+Our results indicated that our heuristic for the set covering problem using local branching is better than six of the eight other heuristics we examined, slightly worse than that of one heuristic, but that there is a single heuristic that out-performs all others.

+We would stress here the relative simplicity involved in creating a local branching based matheuristic using the approach given in this paper.
+Obviously one needs a mathematical formulation of the problem at hand, but aside from that the most that is needed is some (relatively simple) problem-specific procedure to generate an initial feasible solution.

+We believe that the work described here illustrates that the potential for using local branching, operating as a stand-alone matheuristic as in the approach described in this paper, has not been fully exploited in the literature.

+It is important to note however that considering the set covering problem alone is insufficient to determine the full potential of using local branching operating as a stand-alone matheuristic.
+Further analysis and evaluation, involving other problems, is necessary to establish the effectiveness of the approach proposed in this paper, to see whether it leads to algorithmic success.
+We hope that the work presented here will encourage other researchers to explore using local branching as a stand-alone matheuristic for other problems.

 \FloatBarrier

 \linespread{1}